Estimation of the geometric measure of entanglement with Wehrl Moments through Artificial Neural Networks: Discussion of the main results

 We will now summarise our main results.
 We show in Fig.~\ref{General_Results} the mean relative error for the different methods investigated in Sec.~\ref{GME_estimation}, for a wide range of maximum orders $\qmax$ and number of qubits $N$.
 The relative performance of the different methods of obtaining estimates for the GME are clearly evident.
 We consistently find that the MRE on the GME is lowest for the ANNs, then for the convergence acceleration algorithm and finally for the Wehrl moment ratios.
 The differences in performance are quite large, with ANNs outperforming the other methods by at least an order of magnitude.
 For the methods based on ANNs and convergence acceleration algorithms, the MRE decreases very rapidly from $\qmax=2$ to $\qmax=4$.
 Then, the MRE decreases exponentially at roughly the same rate for both methods.
 For $\qmax=4$, the MRE obtained with ANNs seems to quickly saturate to about $1\%$ for large number of qubits ($N\gtrsim 6$, see right panel).
-We have also tested the ANN on a set of states that have been dynamically generated from spin squeezing.
+We have also tested the ANN on a set of pure states that have been dynamically generated from spin squeezing.
 This set is characterised by a GME distribution that differs strongly from those used to train the ANN (see appendix \ref{ANNadd} for more details).
 In this case, we find that the ANN also works very well with similar performance, demonstrating its great flexibility upon variations of input data.
+Furthermore, we show in Appendix \ref{Noisy_WM} that an ANN trained on noisy Wehrl moments is still able to predict the GME quite accurately.